What is Sprint Planning?

 Learn About the Sprint Planning Event

-As described in the Scrum Guide, is the work to be performed in the Sprint is planned at the Sprint Planning.
+As described in the Scrum Guide, the work to be performed in the Sprint is planned at the Sprint Planning.
 This plan is created by the collaborative work of the entire Scrum Team.

 Sprint Planning is time-boxed to a maximum of eight hours for a one-month Sprint.
 For shorter Sprints, the event is usually shorter.
 The Scrum Master ensures that the event takes place and that attendants understand its purpose.
 The Scrum Master teaches the Scrum Team to keep it within the time-box.